Fat: Role in disease

 and stroke.
 However, the relative negative impact of raised levels of triglycerides compared to that of LDL:HDL ratios is as yet unknown.
 The risk can be partly accounted for by a strong inverse relationship between triglyceride level and HDL-cholesterol level.
 But the risk is also due to high triglyceride levels increasing the quantity of small, dense LDL particles.

 Guidelines

 The National Cholesterol Education Program has set guidelines for triglyceride levels:

-These levels are tested after fasting 8 to 12 hours.
+These levels are tested after fasting for 8 to 12 hours.
 Triglyceride levels remain temporarily higher for a period after eating.

 The AHA recommends an optimal triglyceride level of 100 mg/dL (1.1 mmol/L) or lower to improve heart health.